ievaUK/api-docs/source/includes/_started.md

 If you have specific needs that require a higher limit, please contact us.
 We'd be happy to better understand your use case and increase your rate limit if it's appropriate.

+## Date Formats

+The Parakeet API Platform _always_ expresses all dates as ISO-8601 date strings (with milliseconds), and they are always provided in UTC.
+An example of a timestamp in the API is `2017-07-12T13:23:55.372Z`.

+The only exception to this rule is the `X-RateLimit-Reset` header which, by convention, uses a Unix timestamp to indicate when rate limits are reset.

 ## Pagination

 > Example Paginated Response